 How is the virus spread?

-- It is not spread through the aerosol route, e.g., an infected person coughing or sneezing.
+It is not spread through the aerosol route, e.g., a person infected with the disease coughing or sneezing.

 How soon do the symptoms appear?